vddownco/image-background-removffer/README.md

     cp .env.example .env
     ```

-    This application doesn't need any databse connection, I am using php cache to store image file path to if you wish make any database queries later open the .env file and set your application and database configurations.
+    This application doesn't need any databse connection, I am using php cache to store image file path.
+If you wish to make any database queries later open the .env file and set your application and database configurations.

 5. Generate Application Key
     ```bash